Posted: by Bronte

 Account security is another important factor for a continuity service.
 You will be recording and handling payment information for a large customer base and need to ensure that their information is safe.

-Secure a merchant account before you begin advertising your nerdy continuity box.
+Secure a merchant account before you begin advertising your nerdy subscription/continuity box.
 Once you are certain that you can accept and process credit card payments, you can start the final steps of promoting your subscription service and shipping your first set of boxes.